samuelpowell/LibTOAST.jl/README.md

 ### 4. Build the system matrix

-To build the system matrix we first instatiate a `SystemMatrix`
+To build the system matrix we first instantiate a `SystemMatrix`

 ```
 julia> S = SystemMatrix(mesh)